andreas-grimm/GD-BASIC/doc/BASIC.md

 - The `DIM` command is depreciated and will cause a Syntax Error

 The `SINGLE` data type of the old BASIC implementations does not exist in GD-Basic.
 The developer is asked to use the simple integer data type.
-Therefore the conversions functions are not implemented:
+Therefore, the conversions functions are not implemented:

 - The `CSNG` and `SNG` functions are not implemented
+- The `CINT` and `INT` functions are identical, only CINT is implemented

 ## Alternative Projects and Information